-In Clifden, West Ireland was a house just like any other house built for a large family and hidden between thick trees.
-It looked like whoever was living there was a very private person with quite a large bank account.
+In Clifden, West Ireland was a house built for a large family hidden between thick trees.
+It looked like whoever was living there was a very private person with a large bank account.

-It was a sunny day, that one, which was the first after a long series of gloomy days.
-A girl about 4 years old with short brown hair and bright green eyes was running in the garden.
+It was a sunny day, that one, which was the first after a series of gloomy days.
+A girl about four years old with short brown hair and bright green eyes was running in the garden.
 She was playing with her mother.
-Ophelia Molley was a woman whose pale green eyes attracted attention right away especially since they were complimented by her long black hair.
+Ophelia Molley was a woman whose pale green eyes used to draw attention right away, especially since they were complimented by her long black hair.

 They were both smiling happily, playing a game of chase.
-Everything was perfect.
-Well, as perfect as it could be.
+Everything was perfect as it could be.
 The woman caught her daughter and tickled her, making the little girl laugh loudly.

 As the mother was playfully glaring at her daughter, a tree fell down right in front of her house.
-She stopped playing and took in the change of environment.
-Dark clouds were slowly moving over the ground, the wind pushing them particularly towards the house.
+She stopped playing and took in the change of environment: dark clouds seemed to be pushed by the wind towards the house.

 Once the kid got inside the room, the woman closed the door and locked it.
-There was only one problem: she didn’t enter.
+There was only one problem: Ophelia didn’t enter.

 “Liz trust mommy, alright?”

-The child placed her hands on the door and tried to open it.
-The doorknob wouldn’t budge and the harder she tried, the harder it was getting to unlock it.
+The child placed her hands on the door and tried to open it but the doorknob wouldn’t budge

 “I know it may sound weird but I want you to do something.”
 The woman mumbled from the other side of the door.
 Liz nodded and waited.
 “Under the bed you will find a broom.
 Did you find it?”